StevenBlack/vocab/readme.md

 ### paillette
 A large sequin or spangle, the kind sewn onto evening gowns to make them glitter.
 Now you know what those sparkly things are called!
-Pronounced PAL-YET.

 ### paladin